bigbyrus/pcb-assembly/README.md

 ---

 <p>
-  After placing all components on their respective pads, I heated my PCB in the reflow oven in UCSD's EnVision MakerSpace for 20 minutes.
+  After placing all components on their respective pads, I heated my PCB in the reflow oven at UCSD's EnVision MakerSpace for 20 minutes.
 This was the outcome:
 </p>

 <p align="center">